alitaami/GreenhouseMonitor_IoT/README.md

 Overview:

 This project is a web application designed for monitoring temperature and humidity data from IoT sensors.
 It provides a user-friendly interface to visualize the collected data.

 Features:

     Display real-time temperature and humidity data from IoT sensors.
+    Additional features such as data filtering and sorting.
     Utilize Bootstrap for a responsive and visually appealing UI.
     Future capability to integrate low-level language for performance optimization.

 How to Run: